Earth Chapter 3.1

 “No,” he said, shocked to think he had not tried such an obvious thing.

 “I see,” she said, coming to him again and laying the burning medicine upon his stomach.
-He hid the wince as best he could, masking behind pretentious offendedness.

-“You do not believe me,” he said.
+“You do not believe me,” he said, anger making him forget to hide the wince.

 “You are a child.
 Children play games.”